 You see, there are so many hidden Mickeys, and subtle references sprinkled throughout the new attraction.
 We think you’d have to have super-human powers to spot them all on your first try!

-Before we get too carried away with all the special touches and extra goodies the Imagineers cooked up for Mickey and Minnie’s very first Disney park ride, we’re blowing our little wooden train whistles to let you know there are spoilers ahead — so reverse course if you want to be surprised!
+Before we get too carried away with all the special touches and extra goodies the Imagineers cooked up for Mickey and Minnie’s very first Disney park ride, we’re blowing our little wooden train whistles to let you know there are spoilers ahead — so reverse course if you haven’t gotten a chance to ride this one yet!

 Mickey and Minnie’s Runaway Railway A and B Plots